 Comparing internationally, the number of regulatory staff in Sweden is small for the size of the nuclear programme.
-Many staff members are typically involved in several tasks, such as inspections, regulatory reviews and approval tasks, revision of regulations, handling research contracts, and participation in public information activities, with each activity requiring a specific expertise.
 When comparing the sizes of staff between different countries, it is however important not only to count the staff members per reactor, but also to consider the types of legal obligations imposed on the licensees and the different supervisory practices.